Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Background and methodology

 Pairing is the process by which two BLE devices exchange necessary information so that an encrypted connection can be established.
-BLE has several pairing modes, which are determined by the authentication requirements and input/output (IO) capabilities of the devices participating in the pairing process.
-As part of pairing, two keys are exchanged:
+BLE has several pairing modes, which are determined by the authentication requirements and input/output (IO) capabilities of the pairing devices.
+As part of pairing, the IRKs are exchanged, so the devices can identify their respectives RPAs using the IRKs.
+BLE supports different pairing methods to authenticate participants in the pairing procedure.
+The simplest pairing method, called {\em Just Works}, does not check the authenticitiy of the participants, and has been exploited to steal the IRK of a target device stealthily~\cite{Xu19NDSS,Zhang20Usenix,Tiu20}.